FortiProxy

 During workday mornings, all short-time caches are flushed off the off-work inactivity.

-Workday mornings create some authentication traffic bursts toward the server with more users logging on at the same time.
+Workday mornings create some authentication traffic bursts toward the server, with more users logging on at the same time.
 If this is an issue, the FortiProxy unit has one long-time cache (using the ldap-user-cache setting).

-When the long-time cache is enabled, the group cache is kept 15 days for inactivity and uses background refreshing to fetch server-side changes.
+When the long-time cache is enabled, the group cache is kept for 15 days for inactivity and uses background refreshing to fetch server-side changes.

 The FortiProxy unit queries the local short-time cache first and then queries the public long-time cache.